 Struggling with conflicts in your relationships?
-Our therapists are here to guide you through them and help restore hope.
+Our relationship therapists in Singapore are here to guide you through them and help restore hope.

 If you are here reading this, you already know in your heart and mind that expert guidance may be the right solution for you.
-To help you take the next steps, let’s look at some of the most frequently asked questions people have about relationship counselling.
+To help you take the next steps, let’s look at some of the most frequently asked questions people have about relationship counselling sessions.

 Falling in love be effortless, but keeping that love strong and healthy is another story.
 Most of us aren’t born experts in communication or are mind-reading.
 Therefore, it is important to learn how to communicate effectively.
 At A Kind Place, our therapists are experts in helping couples develop the essential skills for a successful relationship.

 Absolutely.
-Couples often arrive at relationship counselling feeling like their relationship has hit rock bottom.
+Couples often arrive feeling like their connection has hit rock bottom.
 In many cases, they feel like they have hit an obstacle that is truly insurmountable.
 Many couples have already talked about going their separate ways.
-When relationship therapy begins, however, everything changes.
+When therapy begins, however, everything changes.
 With renewed effort and professional guidance, countless couples have left feeling happier than they had ever been.

-The purpose of relationship counselling is not for you to come in and have someone tell you what to do.
-A therapist is there to listen to you and guide you through the process of better understanding yourself and your partner.
+The purpose of the sessions are not for you to come in and have someone tell you what to do.
+A relationship therapist is there to listen to you and guide you through the process of better understanding yourself and your partner.

 Unlike your friends and family, a mental healthcare profession doesn’t have any bias.
 The ultimate goal of every therapist is to equip you with the tools you need to make healthy decisions for yourself.

-Countless studies have found that couples counselling works for the vast majority of couples.
-That is precisely why relationship counselling in Singapore and other countries around the world is required before divorcing, and it’s the same reason why religious marriage counselling exists in so many different faiths.
+Countless studies have found that this works for the vast majority of couples.
+That is precisely why couples counselling in Singapore and other countries around the world is required before divorcing, and it’s the same reason why religious therapies exists in so many different faiths.

-The price of relationship counselling in Singapore depends on the professional that you choose.
+The cost of therapy in Singapore depends on the professional that you choose.
 Here at A Kind Place, our rates are as follows:

-Looking for online relationship counselling?
+Looking for online relationship counselling sessions?
 Perhaps you could prefer to come to our Singapore therapy office or do sessions in your home?
-Our versatile therapists will work with you to find the most convenient and comfortable option for you.
+Our versatile relationship counsellors will work with you to find the most convenient and comfortable option for you.

-One of the biggest obstacles to getting started with relationship counselling is making that first step.
-Asking your partner to start relationship therapy can feel daunting.
+One of the biggest obstacles to getting started is making that first step.
+Asking your partner to start therapy can feel daunting.
 Like any major change, it is hard to approach but so worth it.
 Here are a few tips to get started:

 In the end, you can’t make your partner attend sessions and the last thing that you want to do is trick them into coming to the office.
 Ideally, he or she will still agree to compromise and try a session or two before dismissing it.
 If not, it is still worth exploring individual sessions.
 While you can’t change your partner’s perspective, you can learn to navigate your feelings privately with guidance.